Acidity Symptoms

 When to See a Doctor

 If symptoms of acidity are frequent or severe, it may be time to see a healthcare provider.
-They can offer treatments which might include medications like antacids, H2 blockers, or proton pump inhibitors.
+They can offer treatments that might include medications like antacids, H2 blockers, or proton pump inhibitors.
 In severe cases, surgical options may be considered.

-Frequently Asked Questions on Acidity Symptoms
+Frequently Asked Questions

 Avoid spicy foods, citrus fruits, chocolate, caffeinated beverages, alcoholic drinks, and fatty foods, as they can trigger acid reflux.